-On healthcare, we realized savings of almost \$519 million in TRICARE reform, with \$3.4 billion in savings planned through FY2021.
+On healthcare, we realized savings of almost \$519 million in TRICARE reform in FY2018, with \$3.4 billion in savings planned through FY2021.
 Our entire Fourth Estate has now participated in contract service requirement reviews to eliminate unnecessary contracts, resulting in \$492 million in programmed savings.

 Within the IT field, we modernized our defense travel system, trimming our regulation by almost 1,000 pages.
 The reform allows for better industry competition and has saved nearly \$160 million to date.
-Within acquisition reform, our Services saved more than \$550 million in FY2017 and FY2018 by selling equipment to foreign partners and negotiating multi-year procurements over single year contracts.
+Within acquisition reform, our Services saved more than \$550 million in FY2017 and FY2018 by selling equipment to foreign partners and negotiating multi-year procurements over single-year contracts.

 And within financial management, DoD completed our first-ever consolidated financial statement audit in 2018, covering roughly \$2.7 trillion in assets.
-As of February 1, DoD had developed corrective action plans to address more than thirty-three percent of the total audit findings and recommendations, with many more corrective actions to come.
+DoD has developed corrective action plans to address ninety-one percent of the total audit findings and recommendations, with more corrective actions to come.

-In addition to business reform, the Department has also made important structural reforms, including elevating U.S. Cyber Command to full combatant command status, standing up U.S. Army Futures Command, and finalizing our split of the Acquisition, Technology, and Logistics office into two separate offices: Acquisition and Sustainment (A&S) and Research and Engineering (R&E).
+In addition to business reform, the Department has also made important structural reforms, including elevating U.S. Cyber Command to full combatant command status; standing up U.S. Army Futures Command; finalizing our split of the Acquisition, Technology, and Logistics office into two separate offices, Acquisition and Sustainment (A&S) and Research and Engineering (R&E); and appointing the Department's first Chief Data Officer.